diaplexus/diaplexus-book/metaphors-and-models.md

-"Words and worlds are metaphors of me."
+"All words and worlds are metaphors of me."